PawDevUK/Portfolio-react/src/components/F-Projects/Work_Tracker/Readme.md

 - [x] calendar tab
 - [ ] calendar to specify days off
         This calendar needs to specify days off and then on save create year with earnings.
 It should\
-        be saved in the list of rotas:
+        be saved in the list of rotas.
+It should be saved in Redux and sent to back end where saved in DB.
 - [ ] component with saved rotas
         This component needs to have lis:
             - Year rota.